Menu

 repair

-Rebuilds local configuration, companion pack, and hooks.
+Rebuilds local configuration, companion pack, hooks, and optional add-ons such as Sandbox or Orchestrator when requested.

 upgrade